ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 queries; connection attempts follow the algorithm described above (see {{connections}}).

-Such translation also applies to any IPv4 address hints received in SVCB RRs.
+Such translation also applies to any IPv4 addresses received in A records and IPv4 address hints received in SVCB RRs.

 ## Hostnames with Broken AAAA Records {#broken}